steveoliver/modangular/README.md

 ```

 # Build, Serve, & Watch
-The default gulp action builds the app, then watches for changes. (it doesn't watch for vendor changes)
+The default gulp action builds the app, then watches for changes. (it doesn't watch for vendor changes).
+BrowserSync serves and auto-reloads
+the app in the browser while tests autorun and report in the console.
 Linting and codestyle checks are done before each new build.
 ```
 gulp
 ```

 # Vendor Build
 You can explicitly build vendor dependencies with the `build-vendor` task.
+(Do this before first `gulp`).
 ```
 gulp build-vendor
 ```